-He signed with Chicago on February 24, 1912, and immediately prepared to go south with the club the following week.
+He signed with Chicago on February 24, 1912, and joined the team in spring training the following week.
 Interestingly, though, in announcing Fournier's acquisition, White Sox manager Nixie Callahan suggested that he "probably will be tried at second base, the big hole in ... the infield."
 Where Callahan got the idea that Fournier could possibly play that position is anyone's guess, but it certainly suggests that he must have been largely an unknown quantity.
 At any rate, several weeks later, after Callahan had seen Fournier in action at spring training, in Waco, Texas, he had clearly changed his mind, telling the press that "Jacques Fournier ... is a possibility as a first baseman."
 By then, Fournier had "been pounding the leather with surprising skill," and the press reported that "Manager Callahan thinks he is a real find."
 (Note: Throughout his career Fournier was frequently referred to variously in the press as Jacques or Jules [for obvious ethnic reasons] in addition to the more common Jack.)

 After a good spring, Jack made the team.
 Yet he saw action in only 35 games, 17 as a first baseman, and batted only .192, which prompted his release.
 On August 1 he was signed by Montreal of the International League, where he regained his batting stroke and finished the season with a .309 average in 60 games.